top of page

 The photos below are of three Andrena -- two females and a male -- that appeared in April 2024 on farkleberry (Vaccinium arboretum) growing along a dirt road bordering a wooded area north of Gainesville.
 This species is a documented pollinator of Vaccinium.

-I'm fairly certain that these are Andrena obscuripennis.
+All three are Andrena obscuripennis.
 The most remarkable things about these bees are their size, black wings and intensely orange color.
 Their legs are orange-red, and bright orange hairs cover much of the head, thorax and legs.
 Another unusual trait is the punctuation on the females' abdomens: the terga are covered with fine pitting that assumes a nearly symmetrical pattern on T1.
 Mitchell described the females' terga of Andrena obscuripennis as "finely, closely, and quite densely punctate".

 I have seen females identical to those shown below on farkleberry in three differet locations of Alachua County during April 2014.
 The University of Florida bee key notes that Andrena obscuripennis has been found previously in Alachua County: I don't know how recently this occurred: the Bee Library notes specimens at the University of Florida from Alachua Co. dated 1995-1997; the only other Florida U. Andrena obscuripennis specimen (identified by Mitchell) dates to 1949.
 (See https://library.big-bee.net/portal/collections/list.php?usethes=1&taxa=4966).
 Bouseman & LaBerge (1978) wrote that Andrena obscuripennis was known only from Georgia and North Carolina, but noted that Mitchell (1960) provisionally included New Jersey and Louisiana in its range.
 The species has since been documented in places as widely dispersed as Mississippi, Missouri and Ontario.